allthings/developers/guides/quickstart.md

 localStorage.removeItem('oauthState')
 window.history.replaceState(undefined, undefined, currentUrlClean)

+// Copy the following line, too!
+We'll add more code there later on.
 // We'll make an API request here.

 ```

 The above code is all you will need to make authorization with OAuth work.